 April 16, 2018

-It is interesting, though, how long this phase seem to last.
-Decades can go by without any real, deep and thorough progress simply because a "fateful true believer" donates his life energy to the Shepherd (head of the Order, Sacred Books, Prophets etc.) instead of, well, doing his own darn Will.
+It is interesting, though, how long this phase seems to last.
+Decades can go by without any real, deep, and thorough progress simply because a "fateful true believer" donates his life energy to the Shepherd (head of the Order, Sacred Books, Prophets, etc.) instead of, well, doing his darn Will.

 There are many Thelemites who try to achieve the same results as Crowley, which is what we should all be doing.
 Not, however, at the expense of accepting the results of our own work.
 Scientific bias comes to mind.
 Some Thelemites attempt to validate their own work only by accepting the results Crowley experienced doing the same work.

 For Thelemic fundamentalists (I can’t believe I just wrote that), arguments are always self-referential: No results of the work that contradicts Crowley is even considered.
 Note how quick Thelemites are to cast stones at Christians while doing the same exact thing when there is nothing to support their arguments but the Bible.
 People have adopted, and proudly proclaimed the following mantra: “Crowley said it, I believe it, that settles it.”
 They act that way even when you quote Crowley to contradict them.
 Only their opinions count.
 Everyone else is wrong, stupid, doesn’t get it, or isn’t committed enough.

 Any source material opposing Crowley’s position is disdained, and writers contradicting Crowley (or the huge list of writers and saints Crowley used to justify his position) are considered morons.

 Attempts to challenge Crowley’s ideas are treated as antagonistic and followed by ad hominem attacks and huge assumptions to make you look bad in the face of their peers: “you think you know more than Crowley,” “you can’t accept his position due to your Christian values,” etc… even when those ideas are outdated and no longer applicable to our Work.